-Students may apply for admission in this program as a first-year medical student following acceptance of admission to the four-year program.
+Students may apply for admission in this program after successful completion of their FALL semester.
 Students must demonstrate a commitment to medically underserved rural areas of Georgia and a to enter a career in family medicine, general internal medicine or pediatrics.
 Since this is an accelerated three-year curriculum, demonstrated evidence of academic excellence is a requirement for acceptance.
 Only students who meet the following criteria will be considered for the program:

-- A firm commitment to primary care - A commitment to medically underserved rural Georgia - Maturity necessary to be successful in an accelerated three year program - A strong academic record
+- A firm commitment to primary care - · A commitment to medically underserved rural Georgia - · Maturity necessary to be successful in an accelerated three year program - A strong academic record